Eczema Treatment in Singapore

 The doctor may recommend several oral medications like antihistamines to help relieve itching and improve sleep.
 Likewise, oral steroids may be used for short-term control of severe eczema flares.
 Meanwhile, immunosuppressants may be considered for severe, recalcitrant eczema.

-If you experience any of the following or your eczema symptoms are not well-controlled with over-the-counter treatments, it’s advisable to consult a skin specialist like Dr Gerard Ee.
+If you experience any of the following or your eczema symptoms are not well-controlled with over-the-counter treatments, it is advisable to consult a skin specialist in Singapore like Dr Gerard Ee.
 He can help diagnose, identify potential triggers, and recommend a treatment plan to help you manage your eczema effectively.

 • Your eczema is severe or widespread.